 New funding sources are continuously reviewed as the three pumps and pump house were heavily damaged in the Missouri River flooding in 2011.
 (The Lake Association also worked with the City of North Sioux City to pump water from the lake back to the Missouri River during the flooding of 2011.)

-In April 2014, all three pumps were run concurrently for the first time since 2014.
+In April 2014, all three pumps were run concurrently for the first time since Spring of 2010.
 It is ideal to fill the lake as quickly as possible to prevent erosion into the lake.

 Take a guess!

 Q: How long is the pipe from the Missouri River to McCook Lake?